Trusted WordPress tutorials, when you need them most.

 SeedProd's ready-made hero sections

 Different WordPress page builder plugins may use different terms for them.
-For instance, in SeedProd, they are called sections, and Beaver Builder calls them saved rows and columns.
+For instance, SeedProd calls them sections, and Beaver Builder calls them saved rows and columns.

 We hope this article helped you learn about the terms used in WordPress layouts.
-You may also want to check out our guide on how to learn WordPress for free in a week or our comparison of the best WordPress hosting companies.
+You may also want to check out our guide on learning WordPress for free in a week or bookmark our WordPress Glossary, a beginner-friendly dictionary of WordPress terms.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.